(Photo: http://www.newscom.com/cgi-bin/prnh/19990816/PHLOGO )

 In addition to providing earnings estimates, Parker advises shareholders to note order trends, for which the company makes a disclosure several business days after the conclusion of each month.
 This information is available on the company's investor information web site, at www.phstock.com .

-Forward-looking statements contained in this and other written and oral reports are made based on known events and circumstances at the time of release, and as such, are subject in the future to unforeseen uncertainties and risks.
-All statements regarding future performance, earnings projections, events or developments are forward-looking statements.
-It is possible that the company's future performance and earnings projections may differ materially from current expectations, depending on economic conditions within both its industrial and aerospace markets, and the company's ability to achieve anticipated benefits associated with announced realignment activities and strategic initiatives to improve operating margins.
-Among the other factors which may affect future performance are: changes in business relationships with and purchases by or from major customers or suppliers, including delays or cancellations in shipments; uncertainties surrounding timing, successful completion and integration of acquisitions; threats associated with and efforts to combat terrorism, including a possible conflict with Iraq; competitive market conditions and resulting effects on sales and pricing; increases in raw-material costs that cannot be recovered in product pricing; and global economic factors, including currency exchange rates, difficulties entering new markets and general economic conditions such as interest rates.
-In each quarterly earnings report, the company intends to provide a range stating expected earnings per share for the succeeding quarter and full fiscal year, reflecting these ranges as estimates of diluted earnings per share before realignment activities.
-The company makes these statements as of the date of this disclosure, and while it undertakes no obligation to update them, reserves the right to update its earnings projections for any reason during the quarter, including the occurrence of material events.
+Forward-looking statements contained in this and other written and oral reports are made based on known events and circumstances at the time of release and are subject to future uncertainties and risks.
+All earnings projections and statements regarding future performance, events or developments are forward-looking statements.
+It is possible that the company's future performance and earnings projections may differ materially from current expectations, depending on economic conditions in industrial and aerospace markets, including any adverse effects related to the events of September 11, 2001, as well as the company's ability to achieve anticipated benefits associated with its "Win Strategy" initiatives, business-realignment and acquisition-integration activities and its ability to increase sales of higher margin products.
+Other factors which may affect future performance are: changes in business relationships with and purchases by or from major customers or suppliers, including delays or cancellations in shipments; competitive market conditions and resulting effects on sales and pricing; increases in raw-material costs that cannot be recovered in product pricing; threats associated with terrorism; and global economic factors, including potential devaluation of currencies and general economic conditions such as interest rates.
+In each quarterly earnings report, the company states a range of expected earnings per share for the succeeding quarter and full fiscal year, as estimates of diluted earnings per share before unusual items.
+The company makes these statements as of the date of disclosure, and while it undertakes no obligation to update them, reserves the right to update earnings projections for any reason during the quarter, including the occurrence of material events.

 SOURCE Parker Hannifin Corporation